Recreational Avalanche Education

 Level 1: Avalanche Fundamentals (Essential) The foundation course for all backcountry users.
 Learn to identify avalanche terrain, understand weather and snowpack factors, practice rescue techniques, and make basic go/no-go decisions.
 Minimum 24 hours with field experience.

-Avalanche Rescue (Essential) Hands-on training in companion rescue techniques, beacon searches, probing, and shoveling.
+Avalanche Rescue (Essential) Hands-on training in companion rescue techniques, transceiver searches, probing, and shoveling.
 Critical skills that could save lives.
 Often combined with Level 1 or taught separately.
 8 hours minimum.

 Level 2: Advanced Skills and Leadership (Advanced) For experienced backcountry users ready to lead groups or advance toward professional training.
 Covers advanced hazard evaluation, group management, decision-making frameworks, and leadership skills.